 In addition to all the partying, New Orleans has plenty of serious sightseeing options to offer.
 Jean Lafitte National Historical Park and Preserve is a great place to experience ‘bayou life’ in Louisiana.
 It offers a variety of activities, including bayou cruises from the Acadian Cultural Centre and paddlewheel boat trips from New Orleans to the historic Chalmette Battlefield sites.
 New Orleans itself is full of interesting museums.
 The Audubon Insectarium is a fine example, located in Custom House, the historic, white marble columned structure on Canal Street, it houses over 900,000 species of insects.
 The small but fascinating New Orleans Historic Voodoo Museum has artefacts and exhibits depicting the history of the practice in the region.

-After exploring Miami it’s time to kick back and relax in Cancun, Mexico.
+After exploring New Orleans it’s time to kick back and relax in Cancun, Mexico.
 Cancun’s reputation as a world-class beach holiday destination is well deserved.
 The pristine white sand and crystal azure waters of Cancun’s beaches are picture perfect.

 Arguably the best coral reef diving in the world is found around this Caribbean paradise.
 Water sports are a popular activity and all levels of experience are catered for, from beginners who want to try snorkelling, to experienced reef and wreck divers.
 Aside from the beaches and water sports Cancun is also known for its vibrant and energetic nightlife.
 You will find numerous clubs, bars and cocktail lounges to experience during your stay.